-Please note you do not need to send any additional official transcripts, unless your degree was not conferred at the time your SOPHAS application was submitted.
+You do not need to send any additional official transcripts, unless your degree was not conferred at the time your SOPHAS application was submitted.
 The Student Services Center will reach out to you to request an official transcript if needed.
 Please contact us at firstname.lastname@example.org if you have any questions regarding this requirement.

 - University of Minnesota School of Public Health

 MMC 819, Room A395 Mayo Building

 420 Delaware St SE

 Or you may, instead, send your degree conferred transcripts directly to SOPHAS using the Academic Update option.
 Please note this feature opens in SOPHAS annually, June to August and you will need to log into SOPHAS to access it.

 Note: If you are receiving your degree from the University of Minnesota, you do not need to have an official transcript sent.
 Simply notify us at firstname.lastname@example.org when your degree has been posted.